brown-cs132-s13/labs/node/Node Lab.md

   [express-api]: http://expressjs.com/api.html

 **Task 3:** add a feature to your web server that uses Express or [Connect][connect] (the layer that sits under Express) middleware.
-If you're short on ideas, adding a static file server might be a good way to go.
+If you're short on ideas, using the static file server middleware might be a good way to go.

   [connect]: http://www.senchalabs.org/connect/